golemfactory/request-for-proposals/Open RFPs/RFP-#2-Staking-Whitebook.md

 ---

-## Overview
+## 1. Overview

-The **Staking Whitebook** is a comprehensive, open-source guide aimed at helping individuals and organizations stake Ethereum independently using cost-effective hardware like Raspberry Pi devices.
-This guide will draw from our extensive experience in staking 40,000 ETH, which included securing staking operations across multiple testnets and mainnet, implementing high-security protocols, and testing hardware configurations like Raspberry Pi.

-The Whitebook will incorporate key insights from our recent staking experiments, including the methods used to optimize validator infrastructure, enhance security, and reduce hardware costs.
-The goal is to provide a practical, tested framework for Ethereum staking on affordable hardware, enabling more people to participate in staking securely and efficiently.
+The **Staking Whitebook** project aims to address the lack of clear, consolidated guidance we encountered when staking a significant amount of ETH for the Golem Ecosystem Fund.
+Although fragments of information are available, there is no comprehensive, open-source resource that covers practical steps and best practices for independent staking across various hardware.

+As the writer, you will work closely with our team to gather and organize the insights we’ve gained from hands-on testing.
+Together, we’ll document actionable steps for different staking platforms, evaluating each for cost-effectiveness, security, and performance.
+The result will be the structured guide we needed ourselves—a resource to help both new and experienced stakers confidently set up and manage their nodes.

-## Scope of Work
+## 2. Scope of Work

-The Staking Whitebook will cover the following essential areas:
+The Staking Whitebook will cover key areas for Ethereum stakers across platforms, including:

 1. **Best Practices and Security Guidelines**
-   - A comprehensive section on security practices essential for staking on Raspberry Pi, including the use of multisig contracts, network isolation, and hardware configuration to ensure optimal safety and reliability.
+   - Detailed security practices specifically for staking on diverse hardware, covering best practices for securing network configuration, multisig setups, and hardware choices.

 2. **Step-by-Step Setup Instructions**
-   - Detailed instructions for setting up and managing validators on Raspberry Pi hardware.
-This will cover our tested process from initial setup to large-scale deployments, including software installations, client configuration, and performance tuning.
+   - Detailed, step-by-step instructions for setting up and managing staking nodes on various hardware options, including Raspberry Pi, consumer-grade desktops, and specialized devices.
+Covers initial installation, client configuration, and techniques for optimizing performance.

-3. **Cost-Effective Staking Solutions**
-   - Guidelines on using Raspberry Pi as a low-cost, sustainable solution for Ethereum staking, with insights on balancing affordability with security.
-This will include recommendations for additional components like storage solutions, thermal management, and redundancy setups.
+3. **Platform Comparisons and Cost-Effectiveness**
+   - Comparative analysis of hardware options, outlining pros and cons of each platform with recommendations on balancing costs with security, including considerations for storage, cooling, and redundancy.

 4. **Risk Management Strategies**
-   - An outline of risk mitigation techniques, based on our operational security practices.
-This includes strategies like isolated staking pools, monitoring for performance issues, and handling network downtimes or hardware malfunctions.
+   - Techniques for risk mitigation, including setup for isolated staking pools, methods for monitoring issues, and handling downtimes or hardware failures.

 5. **Scaling Validator Infrastructure**
-   - Insights from our experience in scaling validator operations to thousands of validators, adapted for Raspberry Pi hardware.
-This section will provide strategies for organizations interested in securely scaling their staking infrastructure while managing high validator counts on affordable devices.
+   - Guidance on scaling validator setups across platforms, with strategies for managing higher validator counts while keeping infrastructure secure and cost efficient.

-## Project Impact
+## 3. Project Goals

-The Staking Whitebook is expected to:

-- **Increase Accessibility**: By focusing on Raspberry Pi as a staking solution, the Whitebook will lower technical and financial barriers, making Ethereum staking achievable for a broader audience.
-- **Enhance Network Security**: More validators using secure, affordable setups will increase Ethereum’s decentralization and resilience.
-- **Share Knowledge**: The Whitebook will serve as an open, centralized resource that standardizes best practices, allowing new and existing stakers to confidently engage in staking.

-## Why Support This Project?

-This project reflects Golem Network’s commitment to strengthening Ethereum.
-By sharing our findings from extensive staking tests on testnets, mainnet, and Raspberry Pi devices, the Whitebook will offer the Ethereum community a reliable, open-source guide to independent staking.
+This Whitebook project aims to make Ethereum staking more accessible by providing guidance across multiple hardware options.
+It includes a balanced comparison of platforms, detailing their strengths and limitations to help reduce technical and financial barriers for a wide range of users.

+The goal is to create a resource that supports individuals and organizations in setting up staking nodes, managing risks, and optimizing operations.
+This Whitebook will outline best practices to serve as a centralized resource for the Ethereum community.

-## Deliverables
+## 4. Deliverables

 1. **Staking Whitebook Document**
-   - A structured, open-source document covering the areas outlined above, with practical examples and best practices based on our real-world staking experience with Raspberry Pi.
+   - A structured, open-source document based on testing across different hardware setups, covering security practices, platform comparisons, and best practices for Ethereum staking, with practical examples.

 2. **Implementation Guide Examples**
-   - Configuration guides and practical examples for staking setups on Raspberry Pi, providing scalable and secure solutions tailored to individual and organizational needs.
+   - Configuration guides for staking on various platforms, including Raspberry Pi, desktops, and servers, with specific configurations tested for performance, stability, and resilience.

 3. **Security and Feasibility Assessment**
-   - An assessment of security practices, risk management strategies, and the scalability of Raspberry Pi staking setups, grounded in our comprehensive testing on mainnet and testnet environments.
+   - An evaluation of security measures, risk management techniques, and the reliability of staking setups tested across mainnet and testnet environments, including performance under network and hardware stress.

-## Proposal Requirements
+## 5. Proposal Requirements

 Proposals submitted in response to this RFP should fully comply with the guidelines and requirements detailed on our [ecosystem fund page](https://ecosystem.golem.network/).
 Ensure your submission aligns with all criteria listed to improve its chances of approval.

-## Submission Instructions
+## 6. Submission Instructions

 Please submit your proposal via our [ecosystem page](https://ecosystem.golem.network/).
 Ensure that your proposal follows the guidelines and requirements listed at the bottom of the ecosystem fund page.
 When submitting, reference **RFP #2: Staking Whitebook** to help us categorize your application.

+For any questions or further clarification, feel free to reach out to the Golem Network team at [contact@golem.network](mailto:contact@golem.network).

 ---

-This RFP offers an opportunity to contribute to Ethereum’s staking landscape by creating an accessible, secure, and comprehensive guide.
-We look forward to proposals that will help establish a valuable resource for the staking community.
+This RFP offers an opportunity to contribute to Ethereum’s staking ecosystem by creating an accessible, secure, and comprehensive guide.
+We look forward to proposals that will help establish a valuable, community-driven resource for Ethereum staking.